biojppm/rapidyaml/README.md

 appear many cases which YAML fails to parse.
 So we welcome your bug reports or pull requests!

-I am currently working on integrating (and fixing) the ~300 cases in the YAML test suite.
+I am currently working on integrating the ~300 cases in the YAML test suite.